 Cook the City chicken approximately 1 1/2 minutes each side, on all 4 sides.
 Remove to a paper towel and cook the remaining skewers of City Chicken.
 Serve warm or at room temperature.

 Makes 8 skewers with 2 skewers per person or 1 each for an appetizer.
-(See Notes for the sauce I made for the photos.)
+1.6 net carbs for two skewers.

 Pork Rind Version per serving (2 skewers): Using 1/2 cup crushed pork rinds and 1/4 cup Parmesan Cheese - Calories: 282, Fat: 18, Carbs: trace, Protein: 30

-Dipping Sauce: I mixed 1/2 cup mayo with 1/4 cup chipotle mustard.
+Dipping Sauce Pictured: I mixed 1/2 cup mayo with 1/4 cup chipotle mustard.
 You can add sweetener if you want.